Load the Package

 latentVars=c("intercept","slope"),

-mxData(growth.data, type="raw"),
+mxData(growth_data, type="raw"),

 # residual variances